deliveroo/routemaster/README.md

     - if multiple _watch_ processes are run in parallel, there is no more guarantee of in-order event delivery (currently).
 3. Allowing Routemaster to _buffer_ more events:<br>
-   This requires scaling the underlying RabbitMQ server.
+   This requires scaling the underlying Redis server.

 --------------------------------------------------------------------------------